FWDekker/mommy/README.md

 replace `deb` with [one or more supported output types](https://fpm.readthedocs.io/en/v1.15.1/packaging-types.html), and/or use custom formats `raw` and `installer`~

-before a new release, make sure to update the version number in `./version` and `./README.md`, and to update the `CHANGELOG.md`~
+before a new release, make sure to update the version number in `./version` and to update the `CHANGELOG.md`~

 to run tests, install [shellspec](https://github.com/shellspec/shellspec) and run `./test.sh`. by default, tests are run against `src/main/sh/mommy`.